Asana/comment-on-task-github-action/README.md

         run: echo "Status is ${{ steps.createComment.outputs.status }}"
 ```

-The workflow set up in the file above will run whenever a pull request is opened, closed (including merged), or reopened.
+The workflow set up in the file above will run whenever a pull request is opened, edited, closed (including merged), or reopened.
 This GitHub action only runs in the context of a pull request so the event triggers must either be the [`pull_request`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request) event, the [`pull_request_review_comment`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_review_comment) event, or the [`pull_request_review`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_review) event.

 Once this file is set up, commit and push your change to the **main branch of your repository.** The GitHub action is now set up, congratulations!